chadwhitacre/openpath/_posts/2024-01-04-welcome-to-open-path.md

 ## Why?
 So I Won't Get Fined

 To be honest, I'm irrationally terrified to start blogging again.
-A psychologist evaluated me in 2018 (routine, kidney donation).
+A psychologist evaluated me in 2018 (a routine part of kidney donation).
 He diagnosed me with PTSD from all of the online conflict related to the end of Gittip (Gratipay).
 2015–2017 did, in fact, suck.

 In one sense, then, [I'm here so I won't get fined](https://www.youtube.com/watch?v=rmABbHSOTqQ).
 I work for Sentry.
 My job